-employed by the Board of Education.
+School Nutrition Services is responsible for operating school food service in Charlotte-Mecklenburg Schools.
+We are employed by the Board of Education.
 This department’s primary goal is to improve the future eating attitudes of this community by altering the eating habits of its students and adults of today.

-million meals in a year.
+School Nutrition provides healthy meals to more than 147,000 students and staff members in 170 schools each day.
+Each day 40,000 breakfasts and 94,000 lunches are served to children.
+This totals more than 24 million meals in a year.
 In addition, snacks are prepared for all After School Enrichment Programs.
 Catering for school-related functions and special events is also provided.

-analyzed to assure they meet nutrition guidelines required to receive federal reimbursement for meals.
+The School Nutrition Department provides approved menus designed by a menu committee, similar to the way the home office of a restaurant chain determines what its restaurants may serve.
+Menus are computer analyzed to assure they meet nutrition guidelines required to receive federal reimbursement for meals.
 Attention is given to provide food that appeals to students.
 Students with special diet needs are also accommodated at the breakfast and lunch meal with a licensed physician’s diet order.

-The Child Nutrition Department has 1,400 employees.
+The School Nutrition Department has 1,400 employees.
 Each committed to the single task of feeding children.
 The department consists of an executive director, assistant director, area supervisors, registered dietitians, administrative support staff, cafeteria managers and workers.

 This unit collectively manages the operation of the following: